-(41) Taroo-wa [{CP} kare-no imooto-ga soko-ni ita (no) ka (to)] minna-ni tazuneta T.-TOP he-GEN sister-NOM there-in was no ka to all-DAT inquired 'Taroo asked everyone if his sister was there'
+(41) Taroo-wa [CP kare-no imooto-ga soko-ni ita (no) ka (to)] minna-ni tazuneta T.-TOP he-GEN sister-NOM there-in was no ka to all-DAT inquired 'Taroo asked everyone if his sister was there'

-This example instantiates three kinds of complementzer sequences, no-ka, ka-to, and no-ka-to.
+This example instantiates three kinds of complementizer sequences, no-ka, ka-to, and no-ka-to.
 Whenever there are multiple complementizers, their order is fixed in this way.
 This suggests that Japanese CPs can have the recursive structure in (42).

-(42) $[{CP}[{CP}[{CP}...no] ka] to]$
+$$(42) \quad \left[\operatorname{CP} \left[\operatorname{CP} \left[\operatorname{CP} \dots no \right] ka \right] to \right]$$ with no.

 The structure in (42) undoubtedly has a semantic basis.
 Ka can select a CP headed by no as a question can be formed on a proposition.
-To, in turn, can select a CP headed by ka as to embeds a paraphrase of a direct discourse and the direct discourse can be a question, as discussed in detail in
+To, in turn, can select a CP headed by ka as to embeds a paraphrase of a direct discourse and the direct discourse can be a question, as discussed in detail in Section 2.

-Section 2.
 One case that (42) allows but is missing is the no-to sequence.
-(43) is ungrammatical with no.
+(43) is ungrammatical

-(43) Taroo-wa [{CP} kare-no imooto-ga soko-ni ita (no) to] omotta T.-TOP he-GEN sister-NOM there-in was no to thought 'Taroo thought that his sister was there'
+(43) Taroo-wa [CP kare-no imooto-ga soko-ni ita (no) to] omotta T.-TOP he-GEN sister-NOM there-in was no to thought 'Taroo thought that his sister was there'